Pallache family: Inquisitions and expulsions

-On December 5, 1496, King ManueI of Portugal decreed that all Jews must convert to Catholicism or leave the country.
+On December 5, 1496, King Manuel I of Portugal decreed that all Jews must convert to Catholicism or leave the country.
 Jews who converted to Christianity were known as New Christians.
 This initial edict of expulsion turned into an edict of forced conversion by 1497.
 In 1506, the Lisbon Massacre erupted.
 In 1535, Portugal launched its own inquisition.
 Portuguese Jews fled to the Ottoman Empire (notably Thessaloniki and Istanbul and to Morocco.
 Some went to Amsterdam, France, Brazil, Curaçao, and the Antilles.
 Some of the most famous descendants of Portuguese Jews who lived outside Portugal are the philosopher Baruch Spinoza (from Portuguese Bento de Espinosa), and the classical economist David Ricardo.
-While Portugal was under control of the Philippine Dynasty of the House of Habsburg (1581–1640), the Portuguese Inquisition blended with the Spanish.
+As Portugal was under control of the Philippine Dynasty of the House of Habsburg (1581–1640), the Portuguese Inquisition blended with the Spanish.

 The combined Spanish-Portuguese inquisitions caused one of the largest diasporas in Jewish history.